fandau1/Pool-Matrix-Monitor/README.md

 <img src="image/pool-scheme.png" height="600" />

 ## PCB
   I designed PCB oneside only with some proclaim wires :).
 So, you can easily create in home or you can solder on prototype pcb.
+PCB is saved in **pcb/...** you can choose more version(no ethernet, etc.).

   **PS: In this time isn'nt pcb uploaded :) .
 In early time will be upload.**

 # Installation
  * Download below library and upload code with Arduino IDE to arduino nano.
 Code is saved in **src/...** you can choose more version(no ethernet, etc.).

+ **In MD_Parola library you must to disable all advance function for a smaller size.**

  **PS: In this time isn'nt code uploaded :) .
 In early time will be upload.**